Hiking in the great outdoors is an ideal way to escape the daily grind and feel the amazing benefits of being close to nature.

 Practice off-leash etiquette

 Hiking can be a rewarding activity for you and your pup but it’s no walk in the park.
 A lot more can go wrong when trekking through rugged landscapes so it’s important that your pup’s off-leash skills are on point to make sure the experience is safe as well as fun.
-Practice off-leash behaviour and help your dog to master commands like “sit”, “stay” and “come” in a controlled area like your local park or back garden before setting off on your first trail together.
+Practice off-leash behavior and help your dog to master commands like “sit”, “stay” and “come” in a controlled area like your local park or back garden before setting off on your first trail together.

 Check the trail’s leash policy